 We have given our ADF the power to target terrorists with lethal force (in accordance with international law).
 This includes support networks and improvised weapons manufacturers as well as front line combatants.

 As part of Operation Okra, around 680 ADF personnel have been involved in the fight against Islamic State.
-Islamic State has now lost more than 90 percent of the territory it once held in Iraq.
+Islamic State has now lost more than 90% of the territory it once held in Iraq.

-We’ve increased our commitment to the NATO-led Resolute Support in Afghanistan (to around 300 personnel) so it does not again become a safe haven for terrorists.
+We’ve increased our commitment to the NATO-led Resolute Support in Afghanistan (to around 300 personnel) so Afghanistan does not again become a safe haven for terrorists.